gabriellapernama/Nav-Bar-Module/README.md

 # Abibas: An items page clone

-> This module is the navigation bar microservice clone for Adidas item product page website shown as of March 2019
+> This module is the navigation bar microservice clone of an Adidas item product page website shown as of March 2019

 ## Demo